rundfunk47/stinsen/README.md

 }
 ```

 You can also use what is called the `RouterStore` to retreive the router.
 The `RouterStore` saves the instance of the router and you can get it via a custom PropertyWrapper.
-This provides a nice decoupling between View and ViewModel.

 To retrieve a router:
 ```swift